tdh-foundation/ranas-analyser/README.md

 Additionally, a "Previous versions" subfolder contains previous releases of the tool.
 The main changes made in each release are documented in the [release notes](release_notes.md).

-The RANAS Analyser is meant to be a self-contained tool, with instructions on each sheet on how to use it. <ins>**Be sure to read them!**</ins>
+The RANAS Analyser is meant to be a self-contained tool, with detailed instructions on each sheet on how to use it. <ins>**Be sure to read them!**</ins>
 </br>
 </br>